vpon-sdk/vpon-sdk.github.io/en/web/web-adhesion-banner.en.md

 >* Vpon Web SDK supports `HTTP` & `HTTPS`.
 Please use `//m.vpon.com/sdk/vpadn-sdk.js` as the source while importing SDK.
 According to the protocol of the page, browsers will import the suitable one.
 >
->* You only allow to use 1 adhesion banner ad in one page, and use 3 ads( include Original Banner & Adhesion Banner ) at most in one page.
+>* You only allow to use 1 adhesion banner on top and 1 adhesion banner on bottom at the same time, and use 3 ads( include Original Banner & Adhesion Banner ) at most in one page.
 Please use different banner ID for every ad.
 >
 >* You only need to put <font color="red">just one</font> JavaScript before "</body>" like the sample code above.
 >